Eye Care in Arlington, Texas

 - Eye pressure and field of vision tests to diagnose glaucoma.

 - Tests of ability to see sharply and clearly at both close and far distances.

 - Tests to determine the presence of nearsightedness, farsightedness, astigmatism, depth perception problems, and in people over age 40 for presbyopia.

 - Check eye coordination and eye muscle function to make sure the eyes are working together as a team.

 - Test of ability to change focus easily from near to far, and vice versa.

-Ford Eye Center provides you with through preventative care, treatment and management of eye diseases such as glaucoma, macular degeneration and dry eye syndrome.
+Paragon Eye Associates provides you with thorough preventative care, treatment, and management of eye diseases such as glaucoma, macular degeneration, and dry eye syndrome.
 Our doctors and highly trained staff strive to give you an exceptional patient experience by using the most advanced testing and diagnostic equipment available today.

 We strive to create a relationship with each patient and look forward to giving you the best visual and eye health care possible.
 To learn more about our services, please click on the links to the right.
 We look forward to serving you and your visual needs.